About A World of Difference

 A World of Difference is written for employees working in global teams and managers, human resource professionals and leaders of global companies seeking to minimise the risks and unlock the strategic potential of cultural diversity.
 Readers will learn how to develop their own cultural intelligence and that of their workforce, as well as best-practices for managing and leading effectively across cultures.

-Cultural intelligence can help you to build a sustainable business that captures as many customers as possible and provides them with the best products, continuously.
+Leading in global markets with cultural intelligence can help you to build a sustainable business that captures as many customers as possible and provides them with the best products, continuously.
 Cultural intelligence can accelerate you ahead of your competitors.
 You can’t lead in global markets without it.
 Companies without it are not even in the race.

 “Menzies worked for Westpac in Singapore but has since established her own consulting firm specialising in cross-cultural management.
 She is clear about the value of cultural diversity in companies and teams but readily acknowledges that it presents a host of challenges for managers, especially when they have been educated in business schools that emphasise participation and give-and-take communication.
 Asian business culture is based on respect for hierarchy, and managers are seen as experts who provide direction and authority.
 Status relationships and informal connections are crucial.
 In Asian cultures bosses are also expected to be aware of the personal lives of their reports, to a degree that might seem intrusive to Westerners.
 Even issues such as the role of smiling can throw relationships off-balance.
 Menzies offers a series of anecdotes to illustrate her points, and what she has to say about performance reviews and providing criticism is especially interesting.